Gold Price Guide 65% Off | Extended to 12/31!

 To be CARB-certified, a catalytic converter must pass a rigorous testing process that includes measuring its ability to reduce emissions from a vehicle.
 The vehicle is tested by running it on a dynamometer, which imitates real-world driving conditions, and assessing the emissions from the vehicle’s exhaust.
 To be certified, the catalytic converter must demonstrate that it effectively reduces emissions to the levels required by the California Air Resources Board.

-Aside from being required in California, using a CARB-certified catalytic converter can benefit car owners in other states as well.
-A CARB-certified catalytic converter, for example, can provide better emissions performance than a normal catalytic converter, resulting in greater fuel efficiency and a more reliable vehicle.
+Aside from being required in California, using a CARB compliant catalytic converter can benefit car owners in other states as well.
+A CARB certified catalytic converter, for example, can provide better emissions performance than a normal catalytic converter, resulting in greater fuel efficiency and a more reliable vehicle.
 Furthermore, if a car owner moves to California in the future, they will already have a compliant catalytic converter installed on their vehicle, saving them the time and money of having to replace it later.

 It’s also worth mentioning that in California, using a non-compliant catalytic converter can lead to hefty fines and penalties, as well as the failed smog check, which is essential for vehicle registration.
 Furthermore, adding a non-compliant catalytic converter might raise emissions from the vehicle, which could negatively impact air quality and the environment.
 As a result, it’s critical to ensure that any replacement catalytic converter is CARB-certified and that it’s installed correctly and in accordance with the manufacturer’s instructions.

-To summarize, using a CARB-certified catalytic converter is a key step toward lowering emissions and improving air quality in California.
+To summarize, using a CARB compliant catalytic converter is a key step toward lowering emissions and improving air quality in California.
 The California Air Resources Board requires that these converters fulfill high emissions criteria, and they must be installed on all vehicles sold in California.
-The use of a CARB-certified catalytic converter can also improve emissions performance, fuel economy, and vehicle reliability.
-To maintain compliance with California’s stringent emissions rules, each replacement catalytic converter must be CARB-certified and properly fitted.
+The use of a CARB compliant catalytic converter can also improve emissions performance, fuel economy, and vehicle reliability.
+To maintain compliance with California’s stringent emissions rules, each replacement catalytic converter must be CARB certified and properly fitted.

 RESOURCES